FAR-Lab/Interactive-Lab-Hub/Lab 4/README.md

 (circuitpython) pi@ixe00:~/Interactive-Lab-Hub/Lab 4 $ python encoder_test.py
 ```

-You can go the the [Adafruit Learn Page](https://learn.adafruit.com/adafruit-i2c-qt-rotary-encoder/python-circuitpython) to learn more about the sensor!
-The sensor actually also comes with an LED (neo pixel): Can you try lighting it up?
+You can go to the [Adafruit Learn Page](https://learn.adafruit.com/adafruit-i2c-qt-rotary-encoder/python-circuitpython) to learn more about the sensor!
+The sensor actually comes with an LED (neo pixel): Can you try lighting it up?

 #### Joystick